Website icon Xpert.Digital

 Solar facade example on a residential building

-White building with solar panels on the outside wall – Image: Xpert.Digital /Aleksandra Suzi|Shutterstock.com
+White building with solar panels on the exterior wall – Image: Xpert.Digital /Aleksandra Suzi|Shutterstock.com

-Solar facade: planning and selection
+Solar facade: Planning and selection

 • Lightweight construction: timber construction, lightweight steel construction and drywall construction

-• Hybrid construction: combination of solid and lightweight construction methods
+• Hybrid construction: Combination of solid and lightweight construction methods

-More options and technologies
+Further possibilities and technologies

-Different cell technologies of solar modules:
+Different cell technologies for solar modules:

 • Monocrystalline silicon